iamprovidence/Uni/README.md

 # University Apps

-Here i post all apps I make in the university
+Here I post all apps I make in the university